 After reading the Student Use of Technology Policy and the Acceptable Use Agreement, please complete this form to indicate that you agree with the terms and conditions provided.
 The signature of both the student and parent/guardian are mandatory before access may be granted to the technologies available.
 This document, which incorporates the Use Procedure, reflects the entire agreement and understanding of all parties.

-As a user of Charter School technologies, I have read Student Use of Technology Policy and herby agree to comply with it and the Acceptable Use Agreement.
+As a user of Charter School technologies, I have read Student Use of Technology Policy and hereby agree to comply with it and the Acceptable Use Agreement.

 I understand that computer use is a privilege and not a right.
-I understand that if I violate this policy in any way, I will be subject to a referral and possible suspension.
-I understand that the parent or guardian of a minor student shall be liable for the replacement cost for property the Charter School loaned to the student that the student fails to return or that is willfully cut, defaced or otherwise damaged, up to an amount not to exceed ten thousand dollars ($10,000), adjusted annually for inflation.
+I understand that students who violate this policy in any way will be subject to a referral and possible suspension.
+I understand that if a student willfully damages the Charter School’s property, including but not limited to the Charter School’s technology, equipment and networks, or fails to return the Charter School’s property that has been loaned to the student, the student’s parents/guardians are liable for all damages caused by the student’s misconduct, up to an amount not to exceed ten thousand dollars ($10,000), adjusted annually for inflation.
 When the minor and parent are unable to pay for the damages, the Charter School will provide a program of voluntary work for the minor in lieu of the payment of monetary damages.
 A student over the age of majority shall be liable for the same.
 (Ed.
 Code 48904).

 Student Name (please print): ______________________________ Grade: ____________